memcachier/memcachier-tls-buildpack/README.md

 # MemCachier TLS Buildpack

 A [buildpack] for connecting to MemCachier over TLS from non-TLS supporting clients.
-The builpack installs and sets up [stunnel] on localhost listening on port 11211.
+The buildpack installs and sets up [stunnel] on localhost listening on port 11211.
 It configures stunnel to connect to the MemCachier servers specified in your environment variable and to verify certificates as signed by the [MemCachier Root CA](https://www.memcachier.com/MemCachierRootCA.pem).